jkazemifard/gitted.geoserver.demo/README.md

 The different kinds of exports depend on scripts in _/usr/share/gitted/export/_.
-It is quite easy to write new ones (application data, for example) as GITTED provides like a framework for it.
+It is quite easy to write new ones (application data, for example) as Gitted provides like a framework for it.
 The magic is about the easiness and interoperability to handle the whole thing, compared to the complexity.